Battle of Sderot: Sderot police station

 As some of the militants began to raid the station's first floor, the police officers inside the building headed to the roof.
 At 7:15 AM, one of the officers on the roof opened fire on the militants outside, killing four of them.
 This caused the militants still outside to rush into the station.
 As they entered the station, they killed another officer in the briefing room on the first floor.
 They then attacked the officers on the roof, and two police officers were killed in the exchange of fire that followed.
-At 7:20 AM, a group of police officers led by the commander of the Israel Police's Southern District, Deputy Commissioner Amir Cohen, and members of the city's security team, began to arrive at the scene.
+At 7:20 AM, a group of police officers led by the commander of the Israel Police's Southern District, Deputy-Commissioner Amir Cohen, and members of the city's security team, began to arrive at the scene.
 They launched an assault to retake the station 8:01 AM which failed after coming under massive fire, followed by another one at 8:37 AM, which also failed.
 Three police officers were killed in these attempts to recapture the station.
 The assault at 8:37 also resulted in a search and rescue force of the police's Yoav unit becoming trapped inside the station.

 At 9:00 AM, a force from the police's elite Yamam counter-terrorism unit arrived at the scene.
 At 9:52 AM, they launched an attack to recapture the building, during which they managed to take the first floor and recover the wounded.
 At 1:30 PM, the officers on the roof of the station were rescued with a firefighting crane.
 At 2:00 PM, by which time there were no more officers inside the building, an attempt was made to recapture the roof from the militants but failed.
 At 4:00 PM, IDF troops and police began carrying out the Pressure Cooker procedure, an IDF tactic to flush out militants barricaded inside a building by escalating the volume of fire against it.
 As part of the procedure, M72 LAW missiles were fired at the police station.
 At 7:00 PM, four militants attempted to flee the building and were killed by the forces waiting outside.
 Another five militants tried to escape and were also killed at 10:23 PM.
-At 10:37 PM, an Israeli Air Force drone carried out a strike on the building and at 11:37 PM, an IDF tank shelled it.
-At 1:50 AM on October 8, an Israeli Air Force helicopter fired at the station.
+At 10:37 PM, an Israeli Air Force (IAF) drone carried out a strike on the building and at 11:37 PM, an IDF tank shelled it.
+At 1:50 AM on October 8, an Israeli Air Force (IAF) helicopter fired at the station.